vedderb/vesc_pkg/lib_espled_strip/README.md

 ## Test UI

-The package includes a VESC Tool page for testing: configure pin / LED count / strip type and press **Start**, then play with effects, palettes, color and brightness.
+The package includes a VESC Tool page for testing.
+Each LED strip is a tab: use **+ Add** to add a strip, set its pin / LED count / type / timing, then play with effects, palettes, colour and per-strip level.
+Several strips on different pins run at once (the firmware pools the chip's RMT channels behind the pins).
+A **Global** tab holds master brightness, fade, RGBW auto-white and the current limit, plus **Stop all**.
 The controls send LispBM expressions to the device as custom app data, which `espled_strip.lisp` evaluates.
+One strip is added automatically when the page opens.

 ## Extensions